imapp-pl/gas-cost-estimator/docs/opcodes_details.md

 `0x5a,GAS,2,base,0,1,"Get the amount of available gas, including the corresponding reduction for the cost of this instruction.",`

-Implementation differ due to different approaches to gas tracking, but I don't see any hidden parameters to account for.
+Implementations differ due to different approaches to gas tracking, but I don't see any hidden parameters to account for.

 ## `0x5b,JUMPDEST`